- Good to know

 The crew cut is also called the ‘butch cut’.

-You will actually not need styling products for a crew cut.
-If your hair does get a little too long, use a medium hold cream or wax to keep it in place.
+With a crew cut, you won’t need any styling tools at all.
+If your hair gets too long, use a cream or wax with a medium hold to keep it in place.

 → Must read: The ultimate men’s haircuts inspiration guide this year